Know The Signs

 "He kept showing me things around his apartment when I came over, like where he kept his keys, money, important papers, and even his will.
 But he was only 28 years old.
 When I questioned him, he said 'I'm telling you just in case I'm not here anymore."

 "My girlfriend used to be so happy-go-lucky but now she gets anxious over even small things.
 She always seems to be near panic."

 Sudden mood changes

 They are uncharacteristically sad or depressed or are unusually happy or content after a period of significant depression.

-"For the last two years, my friend and I played baseball together.
-At first he started coming late to practice, then skipped a game or two.
+"For ten seasons, my coworker and I played on a baseball team together every Sunday.
+At first he started coming late, then skipped a game or two.
 When he did show up for a game, he wasn't very energetic or talkative.
 Then he stopped showing up altogether.
-When we saw each other in class, he would just nod and walk by."
+When we saw each other at work, he would just nod and walk by."